 3. If the fees are contingent, does the client understand that the

-contingent fee is calculated on the gross amount received by way of
+contingent fee may be calculated on the gross amount received by way of

 judgment or settlement?